SoMainline/hyperfocal_backend/README.md

 #### `get_info`

-Returns device specific info (e.g. format, resolution, fps, etc.), further details will be provided later
+Returns device and back end specific info in form of json, further details will be provided later

 #### `setup`